 Who will be in court?

 - The clerk of court.
 Calls the case, records the court’s proceedings, can give advice on court procedures and will issue and sign any relevant documentation.
+They may also provide legal advice to the JP in the JP court.

 - Possibly the court based social worker (although there is no legal requirement and local practice varies) to note what happens and provide any further information to the judge, sheriff or JP if required.